Updated: December 3, 2023

 Applying to become a Volunteer Examiner

-You apply to become a volunteer examiner by entering some personal data, such as your name, amateur radio call sign, mailing address, name of your sponsoring team and contact information on a standard application form.
+You apply to become a volunteer examiner by entering some personal data, such as your name, amateur radio call sign, mailing address, name of your sponsoring team (if applicable) and contact information on an application form.
 You must certify that certain statements on the form are correct and that you agree with the terms and conditions detailed on the application form.

 The application for becoming a Volunteer Examiner is available ONLY as a web form.
 Use the web form provided in the link below to apply to become a VE with the Anchorage ARC VEC.
-Be sure you read the form and agree to the conditions it contains before submitting it.
+Be sure to read the form and agree to the conditions it contains before submitting it.
 If you do not agree with these conditions, we cannot accept your application.

 Once you have submitted your application, it will be reviewed by the Anchorage ARC VEC Chairman to confirm you are indeed eligible to become a VE.
-As soon as your application is approved, you will be sent a link to take the 30 question, open book online examination (passing score is 85%).
+Oncwe your application is approved, you will be sent a link to take the 30 question, open-book online examination (passing score is 85%).
 The examination is based on questions derived from our Volunteer Examiner Guide and Part 97.

 Maintaining your accreditation with the Anchorage ARC VEC (i.e. “The fine print”)

 To maintain your status as an active volunteer examiner in our program, you are required to participate in at least one examination session every 12 months.
 Alternatively, if you are unable to participate in an examination session for more than 12 months, you will simply need to retake the open-book examination.
 This will help ensure that our VE cadre is current and qualified to administer examinations.

 All VEs will be asked to provide updated contact information on a periodic basis.
 Typically, this will be requested via e-mail.
 It is imperative that VEs respond to this request.
 If they fail to do so, they risk being disacredited from our program.